-To the Village Council Village of Lake Isabella
+To the Members of the Village Council Village of Lake Isabella Lake Isabella, Michigan

-We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Village of Lake Isabella (the Village) for the year ended June 30, 2022.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
+We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Village of Lake Isabella (the Village) for the year ended June 30, 2023.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standards as well as certain information related to the planned scope and timing of our audit.
 We have communicated such information in our letter to you during planning.
 Professional standards also require that we communicate to you the following information related to our audit.